Co-Innovation Page

 Notice of Intent for the voluntary development of a National Standard of Canada for Animal-Assisted Human Services {AAHS}

-CAN/HRSO-500.01-2021 - THE DEVELOPMENT OF A MANAGEMENT SYSTEM FOR ANIMAL-ASSISTED SERVICES (AAS) Status: Published
+CAN/HRSO-500.01-2021 - THE DEVELOPMENT OF A MANAGEMENT SYSTEM FOR ANIMAL-ASSISTED HUMAN SERVICES (AAHS) Status: Published

 For more information, please visit our Managing Quality page.